 - Describe the benefits and outcomes of blended/online delivery

-- Develop an course map to prepare to teach in a blended/online format
+- Develop a course map to prepare to teach in a blended/online format

-- Identify open source resources, examples, best practices.
+- Identify open educational resources, examples, best practices.

 - Where appropriate, utilize the tools in Canvas for developing assignments, interactivity, and assessments.